jvde-github/AIS-catcher-docs/docs/what-is-new.md

 # What's New?

-## Version 0.65
+## Edge version

-Various updates to improve stability, security and minor bug fixes.
+- Remodelling of realtime NMEA tab with options to filter on MMSI and share NMEA lines with decoder tab for message parsing
+- Option to track NMEA in webviewer for a specific ship or station
+- Shortcut to measure distance between two objects or points is now SHIFT-CLICK to select the first point.
+This should improve behaviour for devices that cannot distinguish between a left and right mouse click.

-## Version 0.64
+## Version 0.64 - 0.65

 Various updates to improve stability, security and minor bug fixes.